 Photo from Geograph Project by Noel Jenkins used under CC BY

 “It is important to recognise that the fundamental physics of global warming provides certainty that continuing (and historical) emissions will lead to further warming of both the atmosphere and consequently the oceans, making further significant sea level rise due to thermal expansion inevitable.
-Moreover in south and mid-Wales isostatic land subsidence will inevitably exacerbate sea level rise too.”undefined
+Moreover in south and mid-Wales isostatic land subsidence will inevitably exacerbate sea level rise too.”

 Photo from NOAA published data by Robert A. Rohde used under CC-NC-SA